© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of Roman road on Pertwood Down is a scheduled monument protected by Historic England under reference 1020379.
 View the official record →

-Section of Roman road on Pertwood Down is a length of Roman road preserved as an earthwork in Wiltshire.
+Section of Roman road on Pertwood Down is a surviving stretch of Roman road in Wiltshire, England, dating to the Roman period of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020379.

 Section of Roman road on Pertwood Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020379.